slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-5/packetizer_raw_output.md

 Clarify in Section 5.3 that spki-pin-set and certificate-authority are not part of the iana-tls-profile module; update the text and associated IANA registry descriptions to reflect that these parameters are device-specific and defined in the ietf-acl-tls module, or remove unused references.

+**Severity:** High
+  *Basis:* This mis-scoping can lead to serious interoperability issues and confusion for both implementers and IANA maintainers regarding parameter ownership.

+**Confidence:** High

 ---

 ## Report 2: 9761-5-2